(lamivudine and tenofovir disoproxil fumarate) Tablets

-With the exception of fasting cholesterol and fasting triglyceride elevations that were more common in the stavudine group (40% and 9%) compared with tenofovir disoproxil fumarate (19% and 1%), respectively, laboratory abnormalities observed in this trial occurred with similar frequency in the tenofovir disoproxil fumarate and stavudine treatment arms.
-A summary of Grades 3-4 laboratory abnormalities is provided in Table 2.
+Table 2 provides a list of laboratory abnormalities (Grades 3-4) observed in Trial 903.
+With the exception of fasting cholesterol and fasting triglyceride elevations that were more common in the d4T group (40% and 9%) compared with tenofovir disoproxil fumarate group (19% and 1%), respectively, laboratory abnormalities observed in this trial occurred with similar frequency in the tenofovir disoproxil fumarate and d4T treatment arms.

 Table 2: Grades 3-4 Laboratory Abnormalities Reported

-in ≥1% of tenofovir disoproxil fumarate-treated subjects in Study 903
+in ≥1% of tenofovir disoproxil fumarate-treated subjects in Trial 903

 |TDF + 3TC + EFV